 Elizabethan collars were named because of their likeness to ruffs popularized by Queen Elizabeth I in the Tudor period.

 Your veterinarian will provide you with specific instructions based on your dog’s surgery, medications, and home care.
+It is critical to follow them closely.
 In general, however, it’s important to:

 The best thing you can do is to keep your dog calm, follow any home care directions, and administer all medications as directed.

 Provide your dog with a clean, quiet spot for them to recuperate, away from other pets or small children.
 Be sure that their pet bed isn’t too difficult for them to get on and off of.

 You may want to move their food and water bowls closer to their resting area, so they don’t have to get up and move as far to get to them.
 This also ensures you can keep an eye on how much they’re eating and drinking.
 It may also help to elevate the bowls to make it easier for your pet to eat and drink with the E-collar on.

 Ideally, when you are not home with your dog after surgery, it is recommended to confine them to a crate or a small room without furniture for them to jump on.
 This will ensure that they cannot be active as well as prevent them from getting the E-collar hung on something.

 If you're having a tough time keeping your dog inactive, or they're wrestling with their E-collar, your veterinarian may need to prescribe medication to calm them down.
 Give them a call to discuss your options.

 Your dog should be resting comfortably, eating and drinking well, and using the bathroom.
 It’s not uncommon for your dog to be lethargic (low-energy), not eat or drink well, or have soft stool for the first 24–36 hours after surgery.
 However, their energy and appetite should be improving every day after their first day home.